 If you need a freshen up on what FBT is, we’ve got that covered for you here.

 Tip!
-If your business provides fringe benefits to employees (or their associates), we can help you prepare your FBT return and work out if you have an FBT liability.
+If your business provides fringe benefits to employees, we can help prepare your FBT return and work out if you have an FBT liability.